top of page

 Make Your Pledge!

-Simply complete and return a pledge form, available in the annual October Canvass Letter, print the online form, or contact the UUFC Office at admin@uufc.org for further assistance.
+Simply print, complete, and return a pledge form, or contact the UUFC Office at admin@uufc.org for further assistance.

 Return your completed and signed pledge form to a member of the Stewardship Team, Financial Council or Board of Trustee, drop it in the Sunday collection basket, or mail it to: